Loyalty to nation is a part of faith. But opponents try to call this fact into question by misrepresenting one of the prophecies of Muhammadsa.

 Authenticity of the narrations

-Of the six most authentic collections of Hadith known as the Sihah-e-Sittah, only one, Sunan al-Nasai, carries the narrations of Ghazwa-e-Hind.
-Nasai has recorded three narrations regarding this, of which, the first two are similar in text, in which, Hazrat Abu Hurairara is reported to have said:
+Of the six most authentic collections of Hadith known as Sihah-e-Sittah, only Sunan an-Nasai carries the narrations of Ghazwa-e-Hind.
+Nasai has recorded three narrations regarding this, the first two of which are similar in text, and report Hazrat Abu Hurairara as saying:

 The Messengersa of Allah promised us an expedition in India.
 If I live to see that, I will expend myself and my wealth in it.
 If I am killed, I will be one of the best of the martyrs, and if I come back, I will be Abu Hurairah, the freed one [from the hellfire].[1]

-This narration has been ruled to be inauthentic by Hadith scholars.
-For instance, the famous scholar of Hadith, Al-Dhahabi writes:
+This narration has been ruled as inauthentic by Hadith scholars.
+For instance, the famous scholar of Hadith Al-Dhahabi writes:

 Jabr ibn Abidah narrated a rejected report from Abu Huraira.
 His tradition is: We have been promised the invasion of India.[2]

-There are traditions narrated on this topic from Abu Huraira with two weak chains.[3]
+There are traditions narrated on this topic from Abu Hurairara that have two weak chains.[3]

-The Messengersa of Allah said: There are two groups of my Ummah whom Allah will free from the hellfire: The group that undertakes an expedition in India, and the group that will be with Isa ibn Maryamas.[4]
+The Messengersa of Allah said: There are two groups of my Ummah whom Allah will free from hellfire: The group that undertakes an expedition in India and the group that will be with Isa ibn Maryamas.[4]

-It is a fair tradition but this chain is weak due to Baqiyah, who is Ibn al-Walid, although some follow him.
-The remaining narrators are reliable except for Abu Bakr ibn al-Walid al-Zubaydi, whose status is unknown.[6]
+It is a fair tradition, but this chain is weak due to Baqiyyah, son of Al-Walid, although some follow him.
+The remaining narrators are reliable except for Abu Bakr ibn al-Walid az-Zubaydi, whose status is unknown.[6]

-However, even if this narration is regarded to be trustworthy, it should be noted that it carries no mention of fighting and getting killed as in the first two narrations.
+However, even if this narration is regarded to be trustworthy, it should be noted that it carries no mention of fighting and getting killed, as in the first two narrations.
 It only speaks of a group undertaking a mission in India who will be granted refuge from hellfire.
-Hence, this narration in no way supports the violent version of the concept of Ghazwa-e-Hind usually understood and promoted by various extremist groups.
+Hence, this narration in no way supports the violent version of the concept of Ghazwa-e-Hind, generally understood and promoted by various extremist groups.

-The word ghazwa is derived from the root word ghaza which means to intend to attain something or to undertake a mission.
-In Islamic terminology, the wars fought in the time of the Holy Prophetsa, all of which were defensive in nature, are usually referred to as Ghazwa and Sariya.
-Ghazwa refers to those wars in which the Holy Prophetsa himself took part while sariya denotes such expeditions which were sent by the Holy Prophetsa but he did not take part in them himself.
+The word ‘ghazwa’ is derived from the root word ‘ghaza’, which means to intend to attain something or undertake a mission.
+In Islamic terminology, the wars fought in the time of the Holy Prophetsa, which were defensive in nature, are usually referred to as ghazwa and sariyya.
+Ghazwa refers to such wars in which the Holy Prophetsa himself participated, while sariyya denotes expeditions that were sent by the Holy Prophetsa but in which he did not personally take part.

-However, these words do not always stand for military expeditions, instead, peaceful campaigns with no intention of wars are also referred to using the same words.
-Hence, campaigns, where the Holy Prophetsa sent delegations to spread Islam among those who did not get the Divine message, are also known as Saraya – plural of Sariya- in Islamic history.
+However, these words do not always stand for military expeditions.
+Instead, peaceful campaigns with no intention of war are also referred to using the same terms.
+Hence, campaigns where the Holy Prophetsa sent delegations to spread Islam are also known as saraya (plural of sariyya) in Islamic history.

-Occasionally, such delegations were attacked by refractory infidel tribes resulting in the killing of peaceful Muslims.
-Sariya al-Raji and Sariya Bir Mauna are examples of such expeditions.
+Occasionally, such delegations were attacked by refractory infidel tribes, resulting in the killing of peaceful Muslims.
+Sariyya al-Raji and Sariyya Bir Mauna are examples of such expeditions.

-Hence, the word ghazwa can indicate two possibilities; either a battle to stop an act of aggression and protect the righteous ones, or a campaign initiated to invite people to faith by peaceful means without any form of threat or violence.
+Hence, the word ‘ghazwa’ can indicate two possibilities: a battle to stop an act of aggression or a campaign to invite people to faith by peaceful means without employing any form of violence.

 The Holy Quran rejects the notion of violence